Fiserv/exchange/docs/getting-started/api-info.md

 #### In this section

-In this section you will find ddditional information to pair with the full API Specs provided in the [API explorer](../api?type=post&path=/v1/apis).
+In this section you will find additional information to pair with the full API Specs provided in the [API explorer](../api?type=post&path=/v1/apis).